rockyb/tigerbud-starter/README.md

 This will present you with a list of possible commands to use with the [Amplify CLI](https://docs.amplify.aws/cli/).

+You should setup a mechanism to interact with AWS via the CLI. `Amplify` enables this interaction either via a [named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) or directly inserting your AWS user's access keys (less recommended).
+To wire this up with a new AWS IAM user, we recommend you run the command `amplify configure` and follow the steps, as described in [this documentation](https://docs.amplify.aws/cli/start/install/#configure-the-amplify-cli).

 ### Initialise project

 With all the dependencies out of the way, it's time to proper dig into it!

-To initialise a new project from the `Tigerbud` starter repository run the following command:
+We suggest you begin from an empty folder.
+To initialise a new app from the `Tigerbud` starter repository into your current folder, run the following command:

 ```bash
 amplify init --app git@github.com:tigerspike/tigerbud-starter.git
 ```

+Follow the prompts to use either an AWS profile or the access keys of your AWS user that will manage the project.
+In case of any errors during this process, you may want to clean up your folder with `rm -rf * && rm -rf .*` and try the initialisation command again.

-This will deploy a new `Amplify` project into an enviroment named `sampledev`.
+If all goes well a new `Amplify` project will be deployed into an enviroment named `sampledev`.

 To access your new environment run: